Gothic fiction: Role of architecture

-Gothic literature is intimately associated with the Gothic Revival architecture of the same era.
+Gothic fiction is strongly associated with the Gothic Revival architecture of that same era.
 English Gothic writers often associated medieval buildings with what they saw as a dark and terrifying period, marked by harsh laws enforced by torture and with mysterious, fantastic, and superstitious rituals.
-Similar to the Gothic Revivalists' rejection of the clarity and rationalism of the Neoclassical style of the Enlightened Establishment, the literary Gothic embodies an appreciation of the joys of extreme emotion, the thrills of fearfulness and awe inherent in the sublime, and a quest for atmosphere.
-Gothic ruins invoke multiple linked emotions by representing inevitable decay and the collapse of human creations – hence the urge to add fake ruins as eyecatchers in English landscape parks.
+The literary Gothic embodies an appreciation of the joys of extreme emotion, the thrills of fearfulness and awe inherent in the sublime, and a quest for atmosphere, similar to the Gothic Revivalists' rejection of the clarity and rationalism of the Neoclassical style of the Enlightened Establishment.
+Gothic ruins invoke multiple linked emotions by representing the collapse of human creations and inevitable decay– hence the urge to add fake ruins as eyecatchers in English landscape parks.

-Placing a story in a Gothic building serves several purposes.
-It inspires feelings of awe, implies that the story is set in the past, gives an impression of isolation or dissociation from the rest of the world, and conveys religious associations.
-Setting the novel in a Gothic castle was meant to imply a story not only set in the past, but shrouded in darkness.
+Including a Gothic building in a story serves several purposes.
+It implies that the story is set in the past, coveys a sense of isolation or dissociation from the rest of the world, indicates religious associations, and evokes feelings of awe.
 The architecture often served as a mirror for the characters and events of the story.
 The buildings in The Castle of Otranto, for example, are riddled with tunnels that characters use to move back and forth in secret.
 This movement mirrors the secrets surrounding Manfred's possession of the castle and how it came into his family.